October 19th, 2018/images/uploads/blog/Glenn-Highway-accident.jpg

 Even roads that look clear can have sudden slippery spots which often triggers cruise control to accelerate erratically.
 Using the brake on these spots will could cause drivers to lose control of the vehicle.

-Automated safety equipment that attempts to steer your vehicle, such as ‘Lane Keep’ assist, should be turned off to avoid unintended skids.
+2018 Update: Automated safety equipment that attempts to steer your vehicle, such as ‘Lane Keep’ assist, should be turned off to avoid unintended skids.
 These systems will, overall, avoid accidents, but they can get confused with the snow tracks and may unexpectedly steer your vehicle into another lane or off road.

 Invest in good wipers.